Armageddon (Guy Sebastian album): Singles

 "Don't Worry Be Happy" was released as Armageddons lead single on November 18, 2011.
 It peaked at number five and, although only released in mid November, was the sixth highest selling Australian artist single of 2011.Top 50 Australian Artist Singles 2011.
 Australian Recording Industry Association.
 Archived from the original on 2 February 2012.
-The song spent 19 weeks in the ARIA Top 50, including ten weeks in the top ten and was certified 4× platinum in 2012.
+The song spent 19 weeks in the ARIA Top 50, including ten weeks in the top ten and was certified 5× platinum in 2020.

 "Gold" was released as the second single on May 11, 2012.
-It peaked at number ten, and was certified platinum by ARIA.
+It peaked at number ten, and was certified platinum.
 There was some controversy surrounding the song.
 Carmen Smith who contributes significant vocals to the track, although not credited as a featured artist, was disqualified as a contestant from The Voice for appearing in the video.
 Smith had worked with Sebastian for years, and later stated The Voice producers were aware of this, and that she had a clause in her contract which allowed her to continue to perform and record with him.
 She thought appearing in the video would be permitted under her contract.
 However they said she was breaking the "spirit" of the rules, as it might give her an unfair advantage over the other contestants."

 "Battle Scars" featuring Lupe Fiasco was released as the third single on August 10, 2012.
 It debuted at number one, Sebastian's sixth number one single in Australia and Fiasco's first.
 Sebastian has achieved the most number one singles for an Australian male singer in Australian chart history.
 "Battle Scars" moved him into outright third place for all Australian acts, with only Kylie Minogue and Delta Goodrem having achieved more.
-The song remained at number one for six consecutive weeks and has been certified 11× platinum.Guy Sebastian - Battle Scars (Song).
+The song remained at number one for six consecutive weeks and has been certified 14× platinum.Guy Sebastian - Battle Scars (Song).
 ARIA Chart archives.
 Hung Medien.
 Retrieved 13 October August 2012 "Battle Scars" was the third highest selling song in Australia in 2012, the highest selling single by an Australian act.ARIA Charts - End Of Year Charts - Top 50 Australian Artist Singles 2012.
 Australian Recording Industry Association.
-Archived from the original on 8 January 2013 It also reached number two and double platinum certification in New Zealand.
+Archived from the original on 8 January 2013 It also reached number two and 3x platinum certification in New Zealand.
 It charted at number 71 on the US Billboard Hot 100.
 In addition to the Hot 100, it reached number 23 on the Billboard Digital Songs Chart and number one on the Billboard R&B/Hip-hop Digital Song Chart.R&B/Hip-hop Digital Song Chart 15 September 2012.
 Billboard.biz.
 Archived from the original on 13 September 2012.
-The song spent 20 weeks in the Billboard Hot 100 and has been certified platinum for sales of one million.
+The song spent 20 weeks in the Billboard Hot 100 and has been certified 3x platinum for sales of three million.
 "Battle Scars" also reached number two in Norway.